Devslother/Astro-my/src/content/learn/what-is-zero-trust-architecture/index.md

 ## U.S. Government Standards for Zero Trust Security

 The US government has published several standards and guidelines for Zero Trust Architecture.
-One of the most notable is the National Institute of Standards and Technology (NIST) [Special Publication 800-207](/blog/nist-sp-207-the-groundwork-for-zero-trust/), which provides an overview of Zero Trust Architecture and its key components.
-NIST has also published the [SP 800-204 series](/blog/nist-standards-for-zero-trust-the-sp-800-204-series/) on Zero Trust security recommendations for microservices applications.
+One of the most notable is the National Institute of Standards and Technology (NIST) [Special Publication 800-207](/blog/nist-sp-207-the-groundwork-for-zero-trust), which provides an overview of Zero Trust Architecture and its key components.
+NIST has also published the [SP 800-204 series](/blog/nist-standards-for-zero-trust-the-sp-800-204-series) on Zero Trust security recommendations for microservices applications.

-The Cybersecurity and Infrastructure Security Agency (CISA) has also published guidance on implementing Zero Trust, including a [Zero Trust Maturity Model](https:
+The Cybersecurity and Infrastructure Security Agency (CISA) has also published guidance on implementing Zero Trust, including a [Zero Trust Maturity Model](/external-link/)

-Additionally, the Office of Management and Budget (OMB) [has issued a memorandum on Zero Trust Architecture implementation](/blog/us-government-endorses-zero-trust-architecture-for-security/), outlining the government’s commitment to transitioning to a Zero Trust model and providing guidance for agencies to follow.
+Additionally, the Office of Management and Budget (OMB) [has issued a memorandum on Zero Trust Architecture implementation](/blog/us-government-endorses-zero-trust-architecture-for-security), outlining the government’s commitment to transitioning to a Zero Trust model and providing guidance for agencies to follow.

 ## Service Mesh as a Critical Component of a Zero Trust Architecture